London Theatre TicketsPantomimesJack and the Beanstalk - Tickets

 King's Head Theatre

-King’s Head Theatre is London’s oldest operating pub theatre and has played a vital role in shaping the city’s fringe theatre scene since 1970.
-Reopened in January 2024 as a fully accessible, purpose-built venue in Islington, it now houses a 220-seat Main House and a 50-seat cabaret space, 4Below.
-The theatre has long been a launchpad for bold, innovative work—past productions include Mr Cinders, Noel and Gertie starring Joanna Lumley, Tom Stoppard’s Artist Descending a Staircase, and the original stage adaptation of Trainspotting.
+King’s Head Theatre is London’s oldest operating pub theater and has played a vital role in shaping the city’s fringe theatre scene since 1970.
+Reopened in January 2024 as a fully accessible, purpose-built venue in Islington.
+The theater has long been a launchpad for bold, innovative work, with past productions including Mr Cinders, Noel and Gertie starring Joanna Lumley, Tom Stoppard’s Artist Descending a Staircase, and the original stage adaptation of Trainspotting.
 Known for championing LGBTQ+ voices and edgy new writing, the King’s Head remains a vital off-West End venue with a reputation for incubating shows that frequently transfer to the West End and beyond.

 Getting there